Difference between Hierarchical and Relational data model

 Hierarchical data model is the oldest type of data model.
 It was developed by IBM in 1968.
-It organizes data in tree-like structure.
-Hierarchical model consists of following :
+It organizes data in a tree-like structure.
+Hierarchical model consists of the following :

-- It contains nodes which are connected by branches.
+- It contains nodes that are connected by branches.

-- If there are multiple nodes appear at top level, then these can be called as root segments.
+- If there are multiple nodes that appear at the top level, then these can be called root segments.

 - Each node has exactly one parent.

-In the above figure, Electronics is root node which has two children i.e. Televisions and Portable Electronics.
-These two has further children for which they act as parent.
-For example: Television has children as Tube, LCD and Plasma, for these three Television act as parent.
-It follows one to many relationship.
+In the above figure, Electronics is the root node which has two children i.e. Television and Portable Electronics.
+These two has further children for which they act as a parent.
+For example Television has children as Tube, LCD, and Plasma, for these three Television act as parents.
+It follows one-to-many relationship.

 2. Relational Data Model :

 Relational data model was developed by E.F.
 Codd in 1970.
-Their are no physical links as they are in hierarchical data model.
-Following are properties of relational data model :
+There are no physical links as they are in the hierarchical data model.
+Following are properties of the relational data model :

-- Data is represented in form of table only.
+- Data is represented in form of a table only.

 - It provides information regarding metadata.

-- At the intersection of row and column there will be only one value for tuple.
+- At the intersection of row and column there will be only one value for the tuple.